 Huli Huli Chicken Pineapple Bowls

-Huli Huli Chicken, Grilled Pineapple, and Coconut Lime Rice are served in pineapple bowls and make the BEST party food for BBQs, Holidays, or a Cookout!
+Huli Huli Chicken, Grilled Pineapple, and Coconut Lime Rice served in gorgeous pineapple bowls are ideal for BBQs, celebrations, entertaining, or cookouts!

 - 4 chicken breasts - boneless skinless brest